-Hello fellow readers, Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
-Ironically, Betsy from Stone Church PA asked about using castor beans plants in her garden, which is what I planted to camouflage the ‘uglies’ of the leafless sticks while the viburnums recover.
+Hello, fellow lovers of all things green.
+Last week, I shared the desperate measure of hacking back leatherleaf viburnums plagued with aphids.
+Ironically, Betsy from Stone Church, PA, asked about using castor bean plants in her garden, which I planted to camouflage the ‘uglies”of the’leafless sticks while the viburnums recover.

 Are castor bean plants dangerously toxic?

 Betsy heard castor bean plants are dangerously toxic.
-It’s true that technically all parts of the plant are considered poisonous if eaten.
+It’s true; technically, all parts of the plant are considered poisonous if eaten.
 However, the seeds contain the highest concentration of ricin and are especially toxic.
-But then, many of our ornamental plants are toxic if ingested, such as azaleas, yews, and daffodils, to name just a few.
-If you review the list of poisonous plants, including the foliage of food plants such as onions, garlic, tomatoes, lima beans, and potatoes, you’d be nervous about planting many things.
+But then, many of our ornamental plants, such as azaleas, yews, and daffodils, are toxic if ingested.
+You’d worry about planting many things if you review the list of poisonous plants, including the foliage of food plants such as onions, garlic, tomatoes, lima beans, and potatoes.
 The bottom line, we should teach our children not to eat what’s not intended to be eaten.

 Benefits of castor bean plants in the garden

-Castor bean (Ricinus communis) is a tropical plant native to Africa, making a striking annual plant in our zone (5b or 6).
-The large leaves are reddish, and the plant grows 5 to 7 feet or more, creating a commanding presence in the garden.
-They prefer full sun or light shade and can handle most soil other than constant wet feet.
-However, their fuzzy flowers are not their finest feature and are hidden by their unusual foliage.
+Castor bean (Ricinus communis) is a tropical plant native to Africa.
+It is a striking annual plant in our zone (5b or 6).
+The large reddish leaves are a commanding presence in the garden, and the plant grows 5 to 7 feet or more.
+It prefers full sun or light shade and can handle most soil other than constant wet feet.
+However, its fuzzy flowers are not its finest feature, hidden by its unusual foliage.

 Thomas Jefferson cultivated castor bean plants to deter moles.

 It’s fascinating to learn about Jefferson’s trials and tribulations.
-I heard he deliberately planted castor beans in hopes of deterring moles without success, though an oil distilled from the beans and applied to the soil may work.
-As with medicinal castor oil, the poisonous ricin is removed during the distilling process.
+He deliberately planted castor beans in hopes of deterring moles without success, though an oil distilled from the beans and applied to the soil may work.
+However, as with medicinal castor oil, the poisonous ricin is removed during distilling.
 Thomas Jefferson cultivated a castor bean plant to grow 22 feet tall, fitting for his competitive nature.
-Think of all the ‘uglies’ 22 feet could hide!
-Garden Dilemmas? askmarystone@gmail.com
+Think of all the ‘uglies’ that could hide!
+Garden Dilemmas?
+AskMaryStone@gmail.com or your favorite Podcast App.

-A side note: I introduced castor bean plants to a longtime client who became a friend, thinking we found a sure win on deer resistance because of toxicity.
-It turns out the darn deer chomped the plants and spit them out.
-Barbara, who I joke moved to the Carolina’s to run away from her deer dilemma, hoped to find the culprit writhing in abdominal pain or worse.
-I should mention Barbara is a kind, loving soul, ‘but enough is enough.’
+I introduced castor bean plants to a beloved client, who became a friend thinking we found a sure win on deer resistance because of toxicity.
+It turns out the darn deer chopped the plants and spit them out.
+I joke that Barbara moved to the Carolinas to escape her deer dilemma.
+She hoped to find the culprit writhing in abdominal pain or worse, preferably dead.
+I should mention that Barbara is a kind, loving soul.
+But “Enough is Enough!”
+As she said those words, I cracked up.

 About Thomas Jefferson’s Monticello estate